 If you'd like more information on which settings to have applied, take a look at the Model Standing Offer document.

 - 04Review your contract

-Your installer will submit a contract with us on your behalf, letting us know your system is installed and has the right smart inverter settings working.
+Your installer will submit a contract with us on your behalf, letting us know your system is installed and has the correct smart inverter settings working.
 This contract is known as a ‘Model Standing Offer’ and will register your solar connection with us.